Everywhere I go, I’m thinking of New York — after all, it’s the greatest city in the world.

 If a neighborhood I visit has similarities to familiar NYC blocks, I can better plan my trip.
 For example, I’m rarely on Manhattan’s Upper East Side or in Midtown’s famed Times Square, but I know the ins and outs of every niche downtown sub-neighborhood.
 So, when traveling, I know to avoid the tourist traps — maybe take a quick peek and get out of there — and aim to visit younger, artist-filled neighborhoods that remind me of Lower Manhattan or Brooklyn.

-The latest city to get this treatment from me was London — one of the most thrilling, cosmopolitan cities in the world.
+The latest city to get my treatment was London — one of the most thrilling, cosmopolitan cities in the world.
 The diversity of neighborhoods, people, and experiences is really only rivaled by New York itself.

 Once you’ve seen Buckingham Palace, Big Ben, and Parliament … then what?
 London has so much culture to offer.
 Here are some spots that line up perfectly with any New York tastes: